redhat-scholars/istio-tutorial/readme.md

 There are three different and super simple microservices in this system and they are chained together in the following sequence:

-customer -> preferences -> recommendations
+customer -> preference -> recommendation

 For now, they have a simple exception handling solution for dealing with a missing dependent service, it just returns the error message to the end-user.